pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

 ### Prerequisites: Prepare a scheduled snapshot backup environment

-The steps to prepare for a scheduled snapshot backup are the same as that of [Prepare for an ad-hoc backup](#prerequisites-prepare-an-ad-hoc-backup-environment).
+The steps to prepare for a scheduled snapshot backup are the same as those of [Prepare for an ad-hoc backup](#prerequisites-prepare-an-ad-hoc-backup-environment).

 ### Create `BackupSchedule`